gwright170/gwright170.dev/README.md

 - [ ] CSS modules eslint plugin
 - [ ] Rework README.md
 - [ ] Update theme colours
-- [ ] Logo.module.css and ColorSchemeToggle.module.css have overlapping classes
+- [ ] Subtle gradient for each page

 This is a template for [Next.js](https://nextjs.org/) app router + [Mantine](https://mantine.dev/).
 If you want to use pages router instead, see [next-pages-template](https://github.com/mantinedev/next-pages-template).